 As Americans used to know, the only true way to lift “your poor, your tired, your huddled masses” from squalor is through liberty.
 Protect the private property rights of the people, and give them the freedom to innovate, and they will find their own ways to survive with a prosperity that no central authority could have ever imagined.
 This is how Libertarianism aspires to help the people.

 This analysis will be continued in Part 3.
+For peer-reviewed journal articles showing similar trends, refer to this list.

 3. The correlations of State Failure with Business Freedom, Financial Freedom, Investment Freedom, Monetary Freedom, Property Rights, and Trade Freedom were modeled with Boltzmann sigmoidal fits trending monotonically in the negative direction.
 The correlation with Freedom from Corruption was modeled with an asymptotic exponential decay function.
 The correlations with Labor Freedom and Freedom from Government Spending were modeled with linear fits, with negative and positive slopes, respectively.
 The correlation with Fiscal Freedom was modeled with an extremes peak function to account for the non-monotonic nature of this relationship.